hvesalai/emacs-scala-mode/README.md

-Free emacs tip: if you are using emacs from a text terminal and you are having trouble with colors, try setting the customization variable (M-x customize-variable) 'frame-background-mode' to 'dark'.
+Free emacs tip: if you are using emacs from a text terminal and you are having trouble with colors, try setting the customization variable 'frame-background-mode' to 'dark' (use M-x customize-variable).

 ## Indenting modes